Fujifilm X-T100 vs Olympus E-3

 Studio photographers will appreciate that the Olympus E-3 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-3 was succeeded by the Olympus E-5.
+Both the X-T100 and the E-3 have been discontinued, but can regularly be found used on eBay.
+The E-3 was replaced by the Olympus E-5, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.